shivannis/xandr-docs-public/xandr-docs/articles/invest/audience-analytics.md

 ---
-title : Microsoft Invest - Audience Analytics description : Learn using the Creative Frequency and Recency report and the Buyer Reach and the Frequency Report to analyze your audience and to have an insight on how cross device impacts the number of times a single person sees the ads across all their devices. ms.date: 10/28/2023
+title: Microsoft Invest - Audience Analytics
+description: Learn using the Creative Frequency and Recency report and the Buyer Reach and the Frequency Report to analyze your audience and to have an insight on how cross device impacts the number of times a single person sees the ads across all their devices. ms.date: 10/28/2023
 ---